grisoniFr/scaffold_hopping_whales/README.md

 •	data (folder), containing the virtual screening dataset provided for this example.

 ## Setting up the virtual environment
-Performing all the calculations within a virtual environment is recommended, to ensure that all the dependencies are properly installed, with no conflicts with previously installed Python packages.
-The set of necessary packages can be installed by creating the virtual environment with the provided “scaffold_hopping.yml” file: conda env create -f scaffold_hopping.yml
+Performing all the calculations within a virtual environment is recommended.
+You can import the provided environment as follows:

+environment with the provided “scaffold_hopping.yml” file:
+``
+conda env create -f scaffold_hopping.yml
+``

 To use the installed packages, activate the environment: conda activate scaffold_hopping.yml